Lending on Condominiums

 The type of loan you apply for can make a difference to the lender as to whether they will approve the condo.
 First, if you are applying for a FHA loan, the condominium complex must be approved by FHA.
 You can check to see if the complex has been approved by FHA by going to the FHA approval list at: https://entp.hud.gov/idapp/html/condlook.cfm

-In addition to being on an approved list, the lender typically has a questionnaire that must be completed by the condominium association before they will lend on the property.
+To be approved, the lender typically has a questionnaire that must be completed by the condominium association before they will lend on the property.
 The following are some of the criteria lenders review before determining whether to lend on a condo:

 – Whether at least 51% of the units in the condo project are owner-occupied